sudoblockio/tackle/README.md

 ### Basic Usage / Structure

 Tackle-box can be called against any yaml/json file or remote location by specifying the path to a repo / directory.
 By default, tackle looks for a `tackle.yaml` file in the target location which is parsed sequentially with each key traversed looking for hook calls indicated by an arrow (`->`).
+Tackle box ships with ~70 hooks to do basic prompting / code generation / system operations but can easily be extended by writing additional hooks.

 For instance given the following directory structure:

 ```
 ├── hooks